c3g/GenPipes_Docs/docs/source/deploy/access_gp_pre_installed.rst

        Replace the server name `beluga` in the command above with the desired cluster name.

 b.
-Enter your `Digital Research Alliance of Canada <https://alliancecan.ca/en>`_ (formerly Compute Canada) account password.
+Enter your `Digital Research Alliance of Canada <https://alliancecan.ca/en>`_, formerly Compute Canada, account password.

 **Windows (PuTTY)**